solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 Get-NetFirewallRule | select DisplayName, Enabled, Description # Review of firewall rules Get-NetFirewallRule | select DisplayName, Enabled, Description # Check of specific firewall rules

+Get-MpThreat # View threats identified by Microsoft Defender

+Get-EventLog -List # Check the list of logs in the system

 Test-NetConnection -ComputerName 127.0.0.1 -Port 80  # Check whether a particular port is open in firewall rules or not
 $portRange = 80..90; $portRange | ForEach-Object { Test-NetConnection -ComputerName 127.0.0.1 -Port $_ } # Check whether a particular range ports are open in firewall rules or not